oslabs-beta/ditto/README.md

 - No installation necessary (Web Browser App)

 Initial Setup
-1. Sign up for an account by clicking the "Get Started" or Log in through Github!
+1. Sign up for an account by clicking "Get Started" or log in through Github!
-2. Proceed to the the projects tab.
+2. Proceed to the Projects tab.

-Creating a project and connecting your databases (only owners and admins can connect databases to a project).
+Creating a Project and Connecting Your Databases (Only Owners and Admins Can Connect Databases to a Project)
-1. In the left side panel on the projects page you can create a project with the buttons underneath "Choose Project".
+1. In the left side panel on the projects page, click the buttons underneath "Choose Project" to create a new project.
-2. You can now select the migrations tab in the top navigation bar and press the database icon to create a new database.
-You will need your connection string and database name here and click the add button.
+2. Select the "Migrations" tab in the top navigation bar and press the database icon to create a new database.
+Enter your connection string and database name, then click the "Add"    button.
-3. Congratulations your database is good to go!
+3. Congratulations, your database is good to go!

-Adding members, removing members and updating roles for members.
+Adding Members, Removing Members and Updating Roles for Members.
 (Only Owner and Admin roles will have these functions)
 1. Adding team members:
     a.
 In the projects page, after selecting a project, you can click generate and an access code will be stored to that specific project. *** Only Owner and Admin roles will be          able to generate access codes ***